YzyLmc/ltl_safety/README.md

 08/09: deleting dining_room and home_office in `resources/class_name_equivalence.json`.
 Change class_name `livingroom` to `living_room` in `virtualhome_v2.3.0/env_graphs/TestScene1_graph.json`

 08/10: More programs added for env0.
 Program `0_13.txt` need all lightswitch to be turned off at the beginning.
 Test run with `src/exp_virtualhome.py`, output not guranteed to be runable.

+08/11: delay_react and prompt_react doesn't work since `stop` doesn't need to check DFA and cannot check using the current method, i.e., if there's a path towards accepting states.

+08/12: potential issues moving forward: providing env info to base agent. and Initial state.
+Instant reaction has issue, e.g., go to kitchen right after visiting living room is impossible if the kitchen between them is tracked too.